If you have dreams of becoming an airline pilot, you might be wondering if you need a college degree.

 Even a Bachelor of Science in Aviation, the most relevant degree for becoming a pilot, only gives you a slight advantage.

-Most airlines don’t require college degrees, but many military pilot positions, especially in the Air Force, require degrees.
+Most airliners don’t require college degrees, but many military pilot positions, especially in the Air Force, require degrees.

 That being said, having a college degree could provide you with an advantage in your application.